-The group is quite informal, and presently includes 10 active members and fringe members, ranging in age from 30 to 70 years.
-We are actively soliciting new members with similar interests.
-We meet four to six times per year to view and critique each other’s work, and to share our stories and enthusiasm for the medium.
+The Guild includes a core of active members who print regularly, ranging in age from 35 to 70 years.
+We typically meet 4-6 times per year to view and critique each other’s work, and to share our stories and enthusiasm for the medium.
 We work together on group submissions and gallery shows.
-We also plan field trips and outings together.
-Also, we often combine orders for film, chemistry and paper in order to save costs, and meet minimum order requirements.
+We also plan field trips and outings together, and combine orders for film, chemistry and paper in order to save costs, and meet minimum order requirements.

-Monochrome Guild members work in the following processes, from photographs taken on film:
+Monochrome Guild members print in the following processes, from photographs taken on film: